Optimal Mechanisms for Selling Two Items to a Single Buyer Having Uniformly Distributed Valuations: The Solution for the Uniform Density on a Rectangle

 We now investigate the possible structure of such a shuffling measure.
 We know (from \cite{Pav11}) that the optimal mechanism is as in Figure \ref{fig:a} when $z\sim\mbox{Unif}[c,c+1]^2$, $c\leq 0.077$, and also that $a_1=a_2=0$ when $z\sim\mbox{Unif}[0,1]^2$.
 In other words, the outer boundary functions $s_i(z_i)$ are constant when $c=0$, and linear when $c\in(0,0.077]$.
-Thus we anticipate that adding a linear shuffling measure on the top-left and bottom-right boundaries, with point measures at the top-left and bottom-right corners to neutralize the negative line densities at $z_i=c_i$, would yield the solution.
+Thus we anticipate that adding a shuffling measure whose density is linear on the top-left and bottom-right boundaries, with point measures at the top-left and bottom-right corners to neutralize the negative line densities at $z_i=c_i$, would yield the solution.